d2l-ai/d2l-en/chapter_natural-language-processing-applications/natural-language-inference-attention.md

 ### Attending

-The first step is to align words in one text sequence to each word in the other sequence.
+The first step is to align tokens in one text sequence to each token in the other sequence.
 Suppose that the premise is "i do need sleep" and the hypothesis is "i am tired".
 Due to semantical similarity,
 we may wish to align "i" in the hypothesis with "i" in the premise,